 MDPhD Workflow: Quick Overview

 Go to the ‘Home’ tab and type in your query.
-You will have to experiment with different queries.
-This particular query yielded 177 results.
+You will have to experiment with different queries as this particular query yielded 177 results.
 You could also try a more general query like “bnp” and apply clinical filters like ‘Date’, and ‘Speciality’ to drill down your results.
 More on filters in Step 4.
 In general, type queries and tap filters to start the discovery phase.

 Synthesize your results.
 As you start populating your folders you will notice trends in clinical outcomes.
-For example, after populating my folder, “CAD Risks”, I quickly notice that there is over 10 years of research and several guidelines showing the prognostic value of preoperative bnp in various clinical settings with various clinical outcomes.
-All you need to do is look for clinically significant patterns in your folders.
-No need for complex mathematical models just a narrative review based on your clinical experience, expert opinion, biological mechanisms, and trial data.
+For example, after populating my folder, “CAD Risks”, I quickly noticed that there is over 10 years of research and several guidelines showing the prognostic value of preoperative bnp in various clinical settings with various clinical outcomes.
+Look for clinically significant patterns in your folders.
+There is no need for complex mathematical models, just a narrative review based on your clinical experience, expert opinion, biological mechanisms and trial data.

 Several interactive graphs will help you visualize your synthesis.